Solution | RFM Segmentation#

 Plug and play with your own data and parameter choices#

-Once we’ve built all elements of our Dataiku Application you can either continue to the Project View to explore the generated datasets or go straight to the Dashboards and WebApp to visualize the data.
-If you’re mainly interested in the visual components of this pre-packaged solution, feel free to skip over the next section.
+Once you’ve built all elements of the project setup, you can either continue to the Project View to explore the generated datasets or go straight to the dashboards to visualize the data.

-Under the Hood: How do we compute RFM Scores and Segment Customers?#
+Under the hood: How do we compute RFM scores and segment customers?#

 Flow zone |